 Because of this risk, combined with the intimidation factor, most people do nothing.
 If they have money for mid-term goals, they let it rot in a savings account.
 If they haven’t yet saved the money, they spend it instead.
 What you will do (because you’re smarter than everybody else), is open up a brokerage account and pick one, two—or a few at most—low cost mutual funds that are widely diversified and include a healthy amount of bonds.
 Examples include Vanguard’s LifeStrategy Funds, broadly diversified mutual funds that are managed for risk depending on the time frame you select.

 If even this seems like it involves too many decisions, consider Betterment.
-It’s a site that lets you invest in stocks and bonds in two steps: 1) deposit money and 2) answer a few questions about your investing goals, and Betterment’s algorithm will provide a recommended allocation of stocks and bonds you want.
-All you’ll need to do is pay 0.25% for an advisory fee (which is low compared to many other traditional management options).
+It’s a site that lets you invest in stocks and bonds in two steps: 1) deposit money and 2) answer a few questions about your investing goals, and Betterment’s algorithm will provide a recommended allocation of stocks and bonds.

 MONEY YOU WILL NEED LATER (RETIREMENT)